DNA Testing for Genealogy

 Due to technological advances and affordable prices, DNA testing is becoming very widely used by genealogists to confirm traditional research and connect with biological relatives.

 CDFHS has a thriving DNA Interest Group, and we welcome anyone who would like to join us at any of our meetings – from complete beginners wanting to know where to start, to experienced testers willing to share their knowledge, success stories, or explore further options.
-We also run a regular Drop-In DNA Clinic offering individual assistance.
+We also run a regular Drop-In DNA Clinic offering individual assistance, and we hold an Introduction to DNA testing for Genealogy presentation on a regular basis.

 Introduction to DNA Testing for Genealogy